nfroidure/gulp-iconfont/README.md

   `normalize:true` option and a `fontHeight` greater than 1000 (`fontHeight: 1001`).

+### Known issues

+- WOFF2 font seems to cause issues on some setup (see https://github.com/nfroidure/gulp-iconfont/issues/64).
+- the appendUnicode option is broken (see https://github.com/nfroidure/gulp-iconfont/issues/67).

 ### Make your CSS

 To use this font in your CSS, you could add a mixin like in this